Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Assisted with market analysis and research for various clients

-- Have developed strong skills for Excel and PowerPoint
+- The skills acquired are strong developed in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- The team has developed strong communication and teamwork skills
+- The team has developed strong communication and teamwork abilities

 Skills: